-Abstract - A summary of a book or article, usually accompanying a citation in a periodical index or in a bibliography.
+Abstract - A summary of an article or book, usually accompanying a citation in a database, index, or bibliography.

 Annotation - A short evaluative summary of a book, article or document that usually accompanies a citation for the work.
-An annotation is different from an abstract in that it is critical of the work rather than an objective summary.
+An annotation is different from an abstract in that it is critical of the work rather than just offering a summary.

-Author search / author searches - A database search on the name of either an individual author (e.g., Ernest Hemingway) or a corporate or institutional author (e.g., Smithsonian Institution).
+Author search - A database search for the name of either an individual author (e.g., Ernest Hemingway) or a corporate or institutional author (e.g., Smithsonian Institution).

-Bibliographic database - Specific identifying elements about any intellectual work, such as author, title, publisher, copyright date, subject headings, or descriptors.
-These pieces of information are usually organized in standard format into records or citations in bibliographic databases.
+Bibliographic database - An organized collection of references to published works such as articles, proceedings, reports, and books.
+Each reference contains specific identifying elements about any intellectual work, such as author, title, publisher, copyright date, subject headings, or descriptors.
+These pieces of information are usually organized into records or citations in bibliographic databases.
+See also Full-Text Database.

 Bibliographic information - Consists of references or citations to other works, often texts such as books, journal articles, government documents, and published and unpublished technical reports.

-Boolean Logic / Boolean Operators / Connectors - A computer logic that employs the words AND, OR and AND NOT (or NOT) within a search statement to increase precision or relevance in a database.
+Boolean logic / Boolean operators / Connectors - A computer logic that employs the words AND, OR and AND NOT (or NOT) within a search statement to increase precision or relevance in a database.
+AND narrows the search, telling the computer to retrieve records that have all of the search terms used with this operator.
 OR expands a search, telling the computer to retrieve records with any of the search terms used with this operator.
-AND narrows the search, telling the computer to retrieve records that have all of the search terms used with this operator.
 AND NOT excludes or eliminates a particular term in a search used with this operator.
 Other operators, such as proximity operators, include NEAR (searches for records with words close to each other in any order) and WITHIN # (searches for records with words which occur within # words).

-Call Number / call numbers - The letters and numbers assigned to a book (usually found on the book's spine) to give it a unique location in the library and to place it with similar subjects.
-Library of Congress ("LC") call numbers (primarily used in university libraries) begin with letters, and Dewey Decimal call numbers begin with numbers.
+Call number - The letters and numbers assigned to a book to give it a unique location in the library (usually found on the book's spine label), classified by specific subjects and placing it on the shelves with similar subjects.
+Two of the most common call number systems: Library of Congress (LC) call numbers (primarily used in academic libraries) begin with letters, and Dewey Decimal call numbers (typically used in public and school libraries) begin with numbers.

-Call number search - A search in the online catalog using a specific call number (Library of Congress, Dewey Decimal, Superintendent of Documents, etc.) to retrieve full bibliographic information on an item in a library collection.
+Call number search - A search in the library catalog using a specific call number (Library of Congress, Dewey Decimal, etc.) to retrieve bibliographic information on an item or to browse items from a specific call number area within a library collection.

-catalog / catalogs - The database that lists the books, journals and other materials owned by a given library.
-The name of the MSJC Libraries' online catalog is Worldcat.
+Catalog / Library Catalog - The database that lists the books, journals and other materials owned by a library.
+Most library catalogs include detailed information about each resource as well as status information about particular items (e.g., whether a book is checked out or available).
+MSJC Libraries' catalog is called OneSearch.

 Circulating - This means that the item may be checked out or borrowed.

-Circulation desk - The counter where you can borrow books and other materials.
-The circulation desk is usually located at the entrance to the MSJC Libraries.
+Circulation Desk - The service counter where you can borrow books and other materials.
+The Circulation Desk is located near the entrance in the MSJC Libraries.

-Citation / citations - The information given in a periodical index, catalog, or bibliography about a particular book, article or other information resource.
+Citation - The information given in a database, index, catalog, or bibliography about a particular book, article or other information resource.
 The citation may include the article title, periodical title, book title, place of publication, publisher, volume, pages, and date.
-To format citations for your own bibliographies, refer to a style manual.
+Citations are usually created using a specific style, such as MLA, APA, or Chicago.

-Database / databases - An organized collection of information, designed to facilitate access to specific pieces of data by a searcher.
-Databases can be bibliographic, full text, numeric, directory (a collection of names and addressed for companies, for example), or graphical.
+Database - An organized collection of records and information, designed to facilitate access to specific pieces of data by a searcher.
+Databases can be bibliographic, full text, numeric, directory (a collection of names and addresses for companies, for example), or graphical.

 Dictionary - A book providing meanings of words.
 Dictionaries may be general ( Webster's New Collegiate Dictionary ) or specialized ( Dictionary of Sociology).